Ivorforce/Monoteny/README.md

 Monoteny is a programming language intended for making libraries.
 It transpiles to many other programming languages and ecosystems so nobody needs to reinvent the wheel!

 Monoteny specializes in reusability, runtime safety and readability.
 Why not check out [Monoteny 101](https://www.craft.me/s/dYSfJhYM9TAsne)?
+Also, come join the community on [Discord](https://discord.gg/zgyNx9K7mE)!

 ## Philosophy